caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 My motivation is pretty different here than most peoples, I already have a nice job and am not a masochist.
 Maybe I also don't want the bragging rights that bad?
 Or maybe my free-time should be directed toward having fun, and strengthening my skills/weaknesses for the real world.
 As it currently stands, learning Rust lang. and tinkering away with Julia is just way more fun and fruitful!

 ## P.S.
 Google...
-If you put [Dex-Lang](https://github.com/google-research/dex-lang), [Numba](https://numba.pydata.org/), and [Python](https://github.com/python/cpython) into a blender you arrive at something like Julia.
+If you put [Dex-Lang](https://github.com/google-research/dex-lang), [Numba](https://numba.pydata.org/), and [Python](https://github.com/python/cpython) into a blender, remove the GIL, add easy parallelism/distributed computing, and add >10yrs of smart design decisions made by world-class talen in their prime you will arrive at something like Julia.
+Highly reccomend at least trying it.